Where are they now? Arsenal’s 11 wonderkids from FM 2012

 He was a perennial loanee, going to a plethora of Spanish clubs and Bolton before he returned to Fluminense in 2016.

-Silva joined Japanese side Gamba Osaka this year.
+Silva joined Japanese side Gamba Osaka last year.